 If the initial settlement offer for your insurance claim was dramatically less than what you anticipated, do not stress.
 It’s uncommon for the insurance company to ever make a fair settlement offer right away.
 This is why the insurance company allows for negotiations.
 After you’ve submitted your initial claim, you can speak with an insurance adjuster regarding your settlement.

-If you decide to move forward with negotiating, reach out to a local personal injury law firm before extending or making any settlement offers.
 Personal injury attorneys are familiar with the legal jargon and calculations used by insurance adjusters and can help translate this information into details you can easily understand.

 If your attorney cannot reach a fair settlement negotiation with the insurance company, they can file a lawsuit on your behalf.
 This lawsuit will include the same damages cited in your injury claim, including economic, non-economic, and punitive damages.
 An attorney will handle all of the legwork for the lawsuit, so you can focus on healing.